+Category FY 20 )23-24 (Current F inancial Year) FY 20 22-23 (Previous I inancial Year)

-Category FY 2022-23 Current Financial Year FY 2021-22 Previous Financial Year Filed during the year Pending resolution at the end of year Remarks Filed during the year Pending resolution at the end of year Remarks Working Conditions None N.A complaint has been registered, we have system in place wherein working condition are None N.A No formal complaint has been registered, we have system in place wherein working condition are Health & Safety None N.A analyzed before start any activity.
-No activity starts in case of unsafe working condition.
-None N.A analyzed before start any activity.
-No activity starts in case of unsafe working condition.
+Filed during the year Pending resolution at the end of year Remarks Filed during the year Pending resolution at the end of year Remarks

+Working None N.A No formal None N.A No formal

+Conditions complaint has complaint has

+been registered, been registered,

+we have system we have system

+in place wherein in place wherein

+working condition working condition

+are analyzed before are analyzed before

+start any activity. start any activity.

+No activity starts No activity starts

+in case of unsafe in case of unsafe

+working condition. working condition.

+Health & Safety None N.A None N.A